Vilea/Repose/README.markdown

 Import [AFNetworking](https://github.com/AFNetworking/AFNetworking) and then the files in 'Repose' folder inside your project.<br/>
 Import the file in your class with `#import "Repose.h"` where needed.<br/>
 Init the class with `initWithBaseURL:`.
 The base URL will be used to create the correct URL for calls, for example Twitter's URL is `https://api.twitter.com/1`.<br/>
-Once the object has been initiliazied, simply use the followint methods to send requests:
+Once the object has been initiliazied, simply use the following methods to send requests:

 	- (void)get:(NSString *)path parameters:(NSDictionary *)params withBlock:(void (^)(ReposeResponseCode code, id responseObject))block
 	- (void)post:(NSString *)path parameters:(NSDictionary *)params withBlock:(void (^)(ReposeResponseCode code, id responseObject))block